 Hey, presto here’s your retro, chic chandelier – the perfect decoration for your garden this summer!

-If you enjoyed making these DIY shabby chic home accessories then watch this space, we’ll be following this article up with even more guides!
+If you enjoyed making these DIY shabby chic home accessories then check out more guides here!
 Stay up-to-date with more home décor advice, interior design news and DIY tips by liking A Fancy Home on Facebook!